On this page

-Listed assets are priced daily in trading markets like the ASX using the price of the last sale transaction.
+Listed assets are priced daily on markets like the ASX using the price of the last sale transaction.

-Because big unlisted assets are not bought and sold every day, their pricing is much less regular.
-Most super funds have their major unlisted assets revalued every quarter, while less significant unlisted assets might only be valued six-monthly or annually.
+Because big unlisted assets are not bought and sold every day, their pricing is more irregular.
+Most super funds revalue their biggest unlisted assets every quarter, while less significant unlisted assets might only be valued six-monthly or annually.

-The actual valuation of the assets is undertaken by a professional valuer who is external to the super fund and are usually rotated from a panel of independent valuers every three years.
+The actual valuation of unlisted assets is undertaken by professional valuers who are external to the super fund and are usually rotated from a panel of independent valuers every three years.
 The valuer uses best practice guidelines set by bodies such as the Australian Property Institute and International Private Equity and Venture Capital Valuation Board to determine the current value of the asset.

-The proposed valuation is then cross-checked by the valuer against recent sale transactions for similar assets and also takes into account current market conditions.
+The proposed valuation is then cross-checked by the valuer against recent sale transactions for similar assets and they also take into account current market conditions.

-Super funds are required to follow the processes outlined by APRA and the Australian Accounting Standards when developing current valuations for the investment assets they own.
+Super funds are required to follow processes outlined by APRA and the Australian Accounting Standards when developing current valuations for the investment assets they own.
 APRA also keeps a close eye on the revaluation practices used by super funds.